 A World Premiere

 The Norwich comedians were disbanded in 1843 and at Bury St Edmunds there followed more than half a century of economic difficulty and theatrical gloom.
-This was alleviated briefly in 1892 when the world premiere of Charley’s Aunt was staged at the Theatre.
-In 1903 the Theatre Royal was closed but it opened again in 1906 when alterations to the building were made by the architect Bertie Crewe.
+This was alleviated briefly in 1892 when the world premiere of Charley’s Aunt was staged at the theatre.
+In 1903, Theatre Royal was closed but opened again in 1906 when alterations to the building were made by the architect Bertie Crewe.
 Greene King, the local brewery, purchased the freehold in 1920, which it still owns today.
 However, in 1925, in the face of overwhelming competition from two new cinemas, Theatre Royal closed once more.
 Greene King had struggled to keep the theatre in operation but was now content to use the building as a barrel store.
-So it remained until the 1960s when a group from the local community, led by Air Vice Marshall Stanley Vincent, raised over £37,000 to restore and re-open the Theatre Royal in 1965.
+So it remained until the 1960s when a group from the local community, led by Air Vice Marshall Stanley Vincent, raised over £37,000 to restore and re-open Theatre Royal in 1965.
 The building was vested in the National Trust in 1975 on a 999 year lease.
-The Theatre Royal is now managed as an independent working theatre by Bury St Edmunds Theatre Management Limited.
-From 2005 to 2007, the Theatre Royal was renovated and restored to its Regency origins.
+Theatre Royal is now managed as an independent working theatre by Bury St Edmunds Theatre Management Limited.
+From 2005 to 2007, Theatre Royal was renovated and restored to its Regency origins.
 Its extraordinarily intimate auditorium and exquisite decorative scheme provides visitors with an unforgettable and unique theatrical experience.

-“My enthusiasm for the restoration of the Theatre Royal at Bury St Edmunds knows no bounds.
+“My enthusiasm for the restoration of Theatre Royal at Bury St Edmunds knows no bounds.
 It is a vital piece of our theatrical heritage.”

 “It is not often, in one’s lifetime, that one is fortunate enough to be associated with a project of real significance.
 During my career I have worked in many fine theatres across the country, indeed the world.
-Yet the Theatre Royal in Bury St Edmunds holds an unrivalled place in my thoughts.
+Yet Theatre Royal in Bury St Edmunds holds an unrivalled place in my thoughts.
 Once restored this fabulous theatre will be able to achieve something of real significance.”